JohnRizor/RaspberryPi_AI_MagicMirror/README.md

 - [Motion Detection](https://github.com/rejas/MMM-MotionDetector)
 - [Google Photo Album](https://github.com/ChrisAcrobat/MMM-GooglePhotos)

 Majority of the project was installed using Bash, Javascript, and Python.
-I install used Remote Desktop Protocol (RDP) to remote into the Raspberry Pi for updates.
+Remote Desktop Protocol (RDP) was used to remote into the Raspberry Pi for updates.
 Below are some photos throughout the progression of my project.

 **Programming Station**